-Divorce, child custody dispute and spousal support can be a complex and stressful process.
+Divorce, child custody disputes and spousal support claims can be complex and stressful processes.
 At Gittens & Associates, we understand that such issues are often taxing.
-If you’re dealing with family disputes that require legal assistance, you can rely on our experienced family lawyer in St. John’s, Newfoundland.
+If you’re dealing with family disputes that require legal assistance, you can rely on our experienced family lawyers in St. John’s, Newfoundland.
 Our lawyers have appeared in court at all levels in Newfoundland as well as in the Supreme Court of Canada on family law matters.

 Our Legal Approach

-Our family lawyers in Newfoundland are well-versed in Canadian law, having an understanding of how families work and the potential consequences of the legal process on the individual members of the family.
+Our family lawyers in Newfoundland are well-versed in Canadian law and have an understanding of how families work and the potential consequences of the legal process on the individual members of the family.

 We are able to assist clients in the following areas: